 - Select VPN > Branch Office Tunnels.

-Here you can see the colocation (Colo) configuration has nine tunnels, while the small office (RMT) has three.
+In this image, you can see our colocation (Colo) configuration has nine tunnels, while the small office (RMT) has three.

 The tunnel routes have been defined with the subnets allocated to each site, instead of the individual networks defined for the site.
 In this configuration, the small office (RMT) only requires three tunnel routes, as opposed to six tunnel routes to reach the trusted and optional networks at each of the other sites.
 Any new networks in this allocation that are established at each site are routed over the existing branch office VPN.
 For more granular control of VPN tunnels, you can define each individual network at a cost of additional tunnel routes and administration time.